Appearance

 TIP

-Grey is not bad.
-A grey Not Filled, No Follow-Up, or Canceled by You chip means nothing went wrong — the trade simply never opened or was closed deliberately.
-Only the red chips (Lost, Risk Limit Hit) reflect a loss.
+Grey-toned reasons are not bad.
+Not Filled, No Follow-Up, and Canceled by You all mean nothing went wrong — the trade never opened or was closed deliberately.
+Only Lost, Loss Limit, and Stopped Out reflect money lost.

 Filtering and finding trades